1More Quad Driver In-Ear Headphones

 Their futuristic build also matches well with a wide variety of fashion choices.
 (When you wear these outside, you’ll be making a fashion statement – whether you want to or not.)
 Their engaging playback and comfy wearing design leave very little room for major improvement.

-If you aren’t quite sure whether or not these will fulfill your needs – we suggest you take a look at the review table below.
+If you aren’t quite sure whether or not these will fulfil your needs – we suggest you take a look at the review table below.
 There, you will see the main pros/cons as well as how we calculated their final rating out of 10.

 Now that you’ve read our entire 1More Quad Driver review, what do you think?
 Are you satisfied with their overall performance?
 Do they deserve to be called the best in-ear under $200?